Treasures of Ancient Egypt in British Museum

 False door of Kahab and Statue of Nenkhefetka.

-Another false door at the tomb that tells about a life of an owner.
+Another false door at the tomb tells about the life of an owner.

 List of kings (about 1279 - 1213 BC).